trustengineering/website/src/markdown/_all.md

 ## Our core values

 - Simplicity
-Any solution that we build has to have simplicity at its core.
+/Comments about simplicity etc./

 - Honesty
+/Comments about being honest about what we belive works and doesnt etc./

 - Openness
+/some comments about open source and modern software development that isn't just completed for the $$$ etc/

-## About
+## About us

 Kostas
 —